 Butt-chugging is no laughing matter, experts say.
-One of the Tennessee college students was taken to the hospital with a blood-alcohol level of 0.40, officials said.
-That’s five times the legal limit and in what doctors call the “death zone” for alcohol poisoning.
+Officials said that one of the Tennessee college students was taken to the hospital with a blood-alcohol level of 0.40.
+That’s five times the legal limit and what doctors call the “death zone” for alcohol poisoning.
 Our stomachs and livers have an enzyme known as alcohol dehydrogenase that breaks down ethanol to make it less toxic for our bodies.
-The lower gastrointestinal tract doesn’t have that enzyme, so alcohol molecules are absorbed into the bloodstream through the lining of the colon.
-Eventually, the alcohol would still make its way to the liver, but the high alcohol content would overwhelm the organ, and it’s extremely dangerous.
+The lower gastrointestinal tract doesn’t have that enzyme, so alcohol molecules are absorbed into the bloodstream through the colon lining.
+Eventually, the alcohol would still make its way to the liver, but the high alcohol content would overwhelm the organ, and it’s hazardous.

-Butt-chugging can feel uncomfortable, especially if you’re not used to having things inserted into your anus.
-You might feel a burning sensation in your anus or like you need to have a bowel movement (even if you don’t).
+Buttchugging can feel uncomfortable, especially if you’re not used to having things inserted into your anus.
+You might feel a burning sensation in your anus or need a bowel movement (even if you don’t).
 It’s also worth noting that alcohol can sting.
 Imagine rubbing it onto a paper cut.
-This can not only cause pain in the delicate skin of your anus but also lead to inflammation of your intestines (a condition called colitis), which can cause cramping.
+This can cause pain in the delicate skin of your anus and lead to inflammation of your intestines (a condition called colitis), which can cause cramping.

 Greater Risk of Overdose & Alcohol Poisoning

-Perhaps the greatest danger of butt-chugging comes with an increased risk of drug or alcohol overdosing because the effects hit you much faster and harder than normal.
-Some people may be taking the normal dosage that they would use for oral administration without realizing that it is too much.
-Because boofing is relatively newer and hasn’t been extensively studied either, there are no well-defined dosages of drugs to avoid overdosing.
+The greatest danger of butt-chugging comes with an increased risk of drug or alcohol overdosing because the effects hit you much faster and harder than usual.
+Some people may take the regular dosage they would use for oral administration without realizing it is too much.
+Since boofing is relatively newer and hasn’t been extensively studied, there are no well-defined dosages of drugs to avoid overdosing.

-With alcohol specifically, alcohol poisoning is a very real and scary possibility.
-Drinking normally allows you to consume alcohol over the course of several hours and be able to monitor how you are feeling.
-Chances are if you are boofing alcohol or butt-chugging, you will do it in one go, and the effects will hit you all at once.
+With alcohol specifically, alcohol poisoning is a scary possibility.
+Drinking usually allows you to consume alcohol over several hours and monitor how you feel.
+If you are boofing alcohol, you will do it in one go, and the effects will hit you all at once.
 By consuming alcohol through the rectum, you have also decreased your body’s ability to fight alcohol poisoning.
 Your anus does not have the enzymes to break down the alcohol, and you no longer have the ability to throw up the toxic substance to eliminate it from your body.

 Signs of Alcohol Poisoning